romainjysch/cisco-3w-interfaces/README.md

 ## Usage

+### YAML Configuration (csr.yaml)

 Before running the script, make sure to replace the following placeholders :

-### YAML Configuration (car.yaml)

 - 'insert_switch_name' : replace with the name of the switch
 - 'insert_ip' : replace with the IP address or FQDN

+### When running

+- When running, the script will ask you to enter a username with privileged EXEC mode access on switches
+- The script will also ask you to enter the username's password